drogatkin/rust_utilities/README.md

 So I came with specific requirements to view such files.
 As result, I implemented od applying my requirements.
 I named the app as HexView.

+## RB

+The topic of build scripts will never end.
+It is an intermediate complexity app which is always a fun to build.
+I did one for Java called as [7Bee](https://github.com/drogatkin/7Bee).
+So I used it for building Rust projects too, but not anymore.
+RB is a Rust clone of the build tool with an updated syntax and some fun features.